Priyan2007/FULL_ADDER_SUBTRACTOR/README.md

 ### NAME:PRIYAN

 ### REG NO:24000051

-### EXP NO 4: FULL ADDER SUBTRACTOR
+### EXP NO 4:IMPLEMENTATION OF FULL ADDER AND FULL SUBTRACTOR

-Implementation-of-Full-Adder-and-Full-subtractor-circuit

 **AIM:**